 Why do I have a boxelder bug problem?

 Boxelder bugs typically only become a problem for homeowners in the late fall which is the time of year when these insects gather in large numbers on the sunny southern sides of homes and other structures, seeking the warmth of the sun.
 They then take advantage of any cracks, crevices, or other openings that they find to make their way into homes in order to overwinter inside them.
 Boxelder bugs tend to overwinter in places like attics, behind wall voids, in crawl spaces, and underneath floors.
 These pests will then emerge from their overwintering spots in the spring and move back outdoors to feed and breed.

 How do I get rid of boxelder bugs?

-For effective boxelder bug control, contact Montgomery Exterminating!
-Our pest control technicians have the knowledge and experience needed to find all of the boxelder bugs living inside your home and to implement a treatment plan to result in their complete elimination as well as future prevention.
+For effective boxelder bug control in Tulsa, contact Montgomery Exterminating!
+Our residential and commercial pest control technicians have the knowledge and experience needed to find all of the boxelder bugs living inside your home and to implement a treatment plan to result in their complete elimination as well as future prevention.
 Reach out today to learn more about our boxelder bug exterminating services.

 Schedule Your Free Estimate

 Complete the form below to schedule your no obligation inspection

 Read the latest blog posts for more information about pests in Oklahoma.